 TLDR Cashmere fiber diameter in Tibetan goats is influenced by their stress, oxygen, and metabolic adaptations.

-This study investigated the genetic and protein differences influencing fiber diameter in Tibetan cashmere goats, which are adapted to high altitudes.
+The study investigated the genetic and protein differences influencing fiber diameter in Tibetan cashmere goats, adapted to high altitudes.
 By analyzing proteomic and transcriptomic data from goat skin tissues, researchers identified 1,980 proteins and mapped 1,730 to original protein coding genes.
-They found 29 differentially expressed proteins (DEPs) between fine and coarse cashmere, with key proteins involved in metabolic, hypoxic, and stress response pathways.
-The study highlighted proteins such as GC, VTN, AEBP1, and GPR142 as potential candidates for influencing cashmere traits.
-These findings suggested that variations in cashmere fiber diameter were linked to inherent metabolic, hypoxic, and stress adaptations, offering insights for breeding strategies and understanding the genetic mechanisms of cashmere traits in these goats.
+They found 29 differentially expressed proteins (DEPs) between fine and coarse cashmere, linked to processes like oxidation-reduction, cell redox homeostasis, and signaling pathways such as PI3K-Akt, MAPK, and Wnt.
+Key proteins like GC, VTN, AEBP1, and GPR142 were validated as potential candidate genes for cashmere traits.
+The study concluded that differences in cashmere fiber diameter were due to inherent metabolic, hypoxic, and stress response adaptations, offering insights for breeding strategies and understanding the genetic mechanisms of cashmere traits.

 Discuss this study in the Community →